rocktronica/songs_for_desmond/readme.md

 - There's also a `./make_sprite_sheet.sh` script to convert a movie into the graphics.
 I think it's conceptually right but I had to do some manual pixel pushing outside it.
 - I'm trying hard to get better at C++ but it doesn't come naturally to me.
 There are optimizations to be had, for sure.

+My deep thanks to @Pharap for their thorough code review and thoughtful suggestions.

 ## License

 Code and general UI is MIT or as components allow.